ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

   a pipeline working and then export it?

 - Should we call the file `conduit.yml` or `pipelines.yml`
-  - `conduit` implies application-level configuration values, while pipelines implies a tighter scope.
+  - `conduit` implies application-level configuration values, while `pipelines` implies a tighter scope.

 - Do we have any objection to using `yml` as our default file format?
-  - We could add support for other formats.
+  - We could add support for other formats, but we should pick only one to start.

+- How should Conduit handle degraded states in a production-mode environment?

 ## Do nothing